A weird parable

 We do this when we invest in people, churches and other groups that invest in people.

-Can you think of any investments that you have made in your life that you are 100% sure we meet you in eternity?
+Can you think of any investments that you have made in your life that you are 100% sure will meet you in eternity?

 Can you think of some that you are sure won’t?